Blinken-Lights/synth-modules/General-purpose-synth-PCB/README.md

 The Arduino, voltage reference and power ICs are all connected via the PCB.
 The PCB should also be useful for 100% analogue modules too.

+**UPDATE 18th May**

+- Uploaded Arduino board without 3V3 supply, with option to break out SCK and MOSI to the central rails
+- Uploaded STM32 blue pill based board
+- Created MIDI daughter board, fitting behind 2 jacks that can be screwed into a front panel
+- Uploaded .zip files containing gerber and excellon files, that are ready for CAM
+- All this is still **UNTESTED!**